ClariceBoldDev/M1-JavelinPolishers/README.md

 ### **Family & Friends Testing**

 I also asked family, friends, and members of the gaming group to go over and look at the site and give honest feedback.
 One issue was that it was far too much information.
 So I removed a few sentences from the History section on the index page and then shortened the Members page information and the bios.
 It cleared up the site and made a vast difference to those who were neurodivergent.
+The other thing the group pulled up was they didnt like my choice of fonts.
+I originally went with Arvo and Tahoma as these seemed to be the most accessible.
+I gave them a choice of what Oswald and Arvo looke like and they preferred that.

 ### **Accessibility**